Home Apartments Transport The Area Athens Guide Parking Blog

 🛍️ Where I go shopping

-When I want to go shopping or just take a long stroll, I don't even need the metro.
-I walk out of Ioulianou, 3 minutes later I'm on Patision Street — the longest historic commercial axis of Athens.
-Patision goes straight down to Omonoia, and from there the historic Athinas Street leads you to Monastiraki and on to Ermou — the other big shopping street, ending at Syntagma.
-The whole route on foot is about 3.5 km — one of the loveliest Athenian walks.
+When I want to go shopping or just take a long walk, I don't need the metro.
+I step out onto Ioulianou and, after about 3 minutes, I'm on Patision Street — one of Athens's major historic shopping streets.
+Patision runs straight down to Omonoia, and from there Athinas Street takes you to Monastiraki and on to Ermou, the other big shopping street that ends at Syntagma.
+The whole route is about 3.5 km on foot — a very nice Athens walk.

-On Patision you will find everything: jewelers, watchmakers, clothing and shoe shops, fabric stores, electronics, small grocers, bakeries and historic arcades packed with tiny shops.
-If you want to shop for shoes or clothes without going through chains — this is where the family-run shops have been operating for decades.
+On Patision you will find everything: jewelry shops, watchmakers, clothing and shoe shops, fabric stores, electronics, small grocers, bakeries and historic arcades full of small shops.
+If you want shoes or clothes without going straight to the chains, this is where many family-run shops have been operating for decades.

 ~3 min walk